asdine/storm/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/asdine/storm)](https://goreportcard.com/report/github.com/asdine/storm)
 [![Coverage](http://gocover.io/_badge/github.com/asdine/storm)](http://gocover.io/github.com/asdine/storm)

-Storm is simple and powerful ORM for [BoltDB](https://github.com/boltdb/bolt).
+Storm is a simple and powerful ORM for [BoltDB](https://github.com/boltdb/bolt).
 The goal of this project is to provide a simple way to save any object in BoltDB and to easily retrieve it.

 ## Getting Started